Cali93/vue-node-fullstack-app/README.md

 - VueJS as a front-end SPA framework
 - Vuetify as a front-end components library using Material Design rules
-- NodeJS and Express To handle our API
+- NodeJS and Express to handle our REST API
 - Sequelize to interact with our relational database (eg: MySQL, or PostgreSQL)

 ### Local usage :